AmberELEC/website/docs/installation.md

 #### Step 4: Initialize

-Put your MicroSD card into slot 1 of your your retro device.
+Put your MicroSD card into slot 1 of your retro device.
 If your device has a second SD slot, please leave it empty during initialization.
 AmberELEC should create your games partition and reboot.
 It's normal for this process to take a minute or two.
 After setting up for the first time, subsequent boots will be faster.

 #### (Optional) Step 5: Second SD